nicklafferty/craftycody/content/crochet/my-favorite-valentine-s-day-patterns.md

 [**Valentine's Day Mug Cozy**](https://yarnandchai.com/valentines-day-mug-cozy/) **by Rebecca Langford**

 I could (and should) make a mug cozy for every holiday and mood.
 I love them and yarn lends itself well to insulating your hands against a hot mug.
 I love the button detail as those kinds of things really step up crochet projects.
 I know this one will work up quickly and is great if you have several gifts to give.

+And there you have it!
+Nine easy-to-make patterns that are great for Valentine's Day!
+Or really any holiday for that matter.